-A tribe planning to exercise the enhanced sentencing authority under TLOA and the special domestic violence jurisdiction under VAWA 2013 must ensure that certain court procedures and processes are used in cases impacted by these two statutes.
+A tribe planning to exercise sentencing enhancement provisions of TLOA and Special Domestic Violence Criminal Jurisdiction provisions of VAWA 2013 must ensure that certain court procedures and processes are used in cases impacted by these two statutes.
 This section of the resource focuses on those requirements.

-Chapter 11 discusses the requirement to be a court of record.
-Chapter 12 deals with the standards required in jury trial under VAWA 2013.
-Chapter 13 explores sentencing options under TLOA and VAWA 2013.
-Staying detention during a Habeas Review is discussed in Chapter 14.
+Chapter 10.
+Court of Record discusses the requirement to be a court of record.
+Chapter 11.
+Including Non-Indians in Jury Pools deals with the standards required in jury trial under VAWA 2013.
+Chapter 12.
+Sentencing Options explores sentencing options under TLOA and VAWA 2013.
+Staying detention during a Habeas Review is discussed in Chapter 13.
+Stay of Detention Pending Habeas Review.